In This Article

 Most at-home DNA testing services pay for return postage, saving you time and money.

-This seems a bit excessive.
+This seems excessive.
 It can also open you up to unwanted communications from distant relatives looking to fill out their family tree, as MyHeritage will share your email with your matches.

 With 23andMe, I was able to see the exact city and county my ancestors lived in.